yc015/sycophancy-correction-for-mental-health-LLM/README.md

 ## Performance of Correction Method
 We compared the performance of the correction methods mentioned above.
 ### Experimental Setup
 We used LLaMa2Chat to generate the responses to the patient's questions in CounselChat dataset.
-In particular, we compared the responsed generated under 4 condition: (1) without any correction method applied, (2) with **Classifier-Free Guidance**, (3) with **Contrastive Decoding**, and (4) with **Activation Editing**.
+In particular, we compared the responsed generated under 4 conditions:

+1. without any correction method applied
+2. with **Classifier-Free Guidance**
+3. with **Contrastive Decoding**
+4. with **Activation Editing**.

 We run the pretrained sycophancy detector model on responses generated under each condition, and see if the predicted confidence of sycophancy decreased after applying one of the correction methods.
 ![correction_experiment](https://github.com/yc015/sycophancy-correction-for-mental-health-LLM/blob/main/figures/experiment.png)

 ### Results